Riverside Grandparent Rights Lawyer

 In the event that your child is deceased, out of the county (for example at war), incarcerated or otherwise absent, you may petition the court for visitation with your grandchild.
 The purpose of visitation rights is to ensure that a grandchild has the opportunity to bond and form relationships with family members from both the mother's and the father's families.
 The grandparents will not have support obligations or legal custody rights.

-- Of course, each situation is unique, which is why it is important to contact a divorce lawyer in Riverside County from the Law Offices of Shauna M. Albright right away.
+- Of course, each family law situation is unique, which is why it is important to contact a divorce lawyer in Riverside County from the Law Offices of Shauna M. Albright right away.

 Upon engaging in a custody proceeding, the court will set a hearing date to determine the best interest of the grandchild.
 It is possible that the grandparent and parent will have to attend mediation or Child Custody Recommending Counseling in order to come to an agreement.
 It is the grandparent's responsibility to show that it is in the best interest of the grandchild to maintain contact with them, especially if the other parent objects to the visitation.